cyberphone/es6-bigint-json-support/README.md

-# Proposal for JSON support for BigInt in ES6
+# JSON support for BigInt in ES6
 _ES6 has recently been upgraded to support a native BigInt type.
 Currently there is no explict support for using BigInt with the ES JSON object.
 This document contains a proposal for extending the ES6 platform to support BigInt both according to